Futures rise after upbeat results from Walmart, Home Depot

 At 7:03 a.m.
 ET, Dow e-minis were up 79 points, or 0.23%, S&P 500 e-minis were up 12.5 points, or 0.3%, and Nasdaq 100 e-minis were up 92 points, or 0.69%.

-Wells Fargo & Co (WFC.N) dipped 0.5% after Berkshire Hathaway Inc (BRKa.N) has sold nearly all of its holdings in the lender, abandoning a more than 31-year-old investment. read more
+Wells Fargo & Co dipped 0.5% after Berkshire Hathaway Inc has sold nearly all of its holdings in the lender, abandoning a more than 31-year-old investment.

-Shares of EV charging equipment makers Chargepoint Holdings (CHPT.N) and Blink Charging Co (BLNK.O) gained 1.7% and 2.6% as President Joe Biden was set to make the case for his $174 billion electric vehicle plan on Tuesday. read more
+Shares of EV charging equipment makers Chargepoint Holdings and Blink Charging Co gained 1.7% and 2.6% as President Joe Biden was set to make the case for his $174 billion electric vehicle plan on Tuesday.

 Our Standards: The Thomson Reuters Trust Principles.